 A: You will receive a notification as to whether you passed or failed the exam immediately after submitting your answers.
 Your exam results are confidential.
 We will not give results over the phone.
 We do not give information about certification exam results to third parties, although those candidates who successfully pass the exam will be listed on the ISSP website.

 Q: Can tests be retaken if the first attempt is not successful?

-A: If you fail an exam, you must wait for the next Test Season in order to retake it.
+A: If you fail an exam, you must wait 3 months before registering to retake the exam.
 Candidates must register and pay for an exam each time they take it.
 If a candidate is retaking the ISSP-CSP exam more than a year after they first applied, they must re-apply with updated documentation.

 Q: Is there a fee for renewing my credential after the two years during which it is valid?

 A: In addition to the Continuing Education Unit (CEU) requirements, there is an ISSP-SA renewal fee of $75 for ISSP Members and $150 for nonmembers; and a ISSP-CSP renewal fee of $100 for ISSP Members and $200 for nonmembers.
 For more information about the renewal process, please refer to the Credential Maintenance Guidebook.

 - Q: How is the ISSP Sustainability Professional Certification (a professional credential) different from the Sustainability Certificate Training program that ISSP offers?